AryamaVMurthy/ISS_Class_Activity_Narc/README.md

 Incorrect function name used in the range printing function

+Used VS Code IDE to identify the errors and fix it.
+Then gave the two codes to chatgpt and asked it to identify the changes between the two

 def print_narcis_numbers(start, end) → Fixed: def print_narc_numbers(start, end)

 Incorrect function call inside the loop